scraggo/scraggo.github.io/content/blog/tech/tech-talk-improving-capstone-project/index.md

 - [Now Attending: Fullstack Academy | scraggo.com](/now-attending-fullstack/)
 - [Should junior developers work with recruiters? | scraggo.com](/recruiters-and-junior-devs/)
 - [How to ace your initial programming job screen | scraggo.com](/prepare-for-initial-screens/)

+Considering a career in tech?
+I've collected [my thoughts and resources here](/tech-career-resources/).